 It hurts you on the front end, trying to get buyers in the door, and later on once you have an offer on the table.

-Get my FREE home value report
+Get my FREE home value report6.
+No negotiation strategy

 There’s an art to negotiation.
 You need a strategy to deal with buyers.
 Most buyers are represented by an agent because they don’t pay for the service.
 So, you’re at a disadvantage if you’re selling a home and negotiating with a trained real estate agent.
 They may outsmart and outwit you, costing you money.